DevMyungyun/email-parser/Readme.md

 # Email Message Parser

-This is API web server for Email Message Paring(.msg).
+This is API web server for paring email message.
+Currently only support ".msg" filename extention.

 ## Getting Started